 Minimizes Urinary Tract Infections

-This is the percentage of patients that sustained a urinary tract infection.
-Urinary tract infections are routinely linked to facilities with lower levels of hygiene.
-More frequent bathing can limit the number of UTI's sustained by residents in a nursing home.
-Keep in mind that this statistic is affected by by the fact that nursing homes have varying reporting standards for these infections.
+This indicates the percentage of residents that sustained a urinary tract infection.
+UTI's are often caused by lower quality nursing care.
+Better nursing care minimizes the percentage of residents in a nursing home who suffer from UTI's.
+We want to point out that this statistic is sometimes skewed by the fact that nursing homes have different reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication